Rafkev/Rafkev/README.md

 # Hi there! 👋 I'm R.K Oluwasanmi

-### 🏅 Certified Technical Product Manager
+### 🏅 Certified Technical Product Owner

-I am an experienced and certified Technical Product Manager, passionate about creating impactful digital products,ensuring seamless delivery and maximizing value for end-users.
+I am an experienced and certified Technical Product Owner , passionate about creating impactful digital products,ensuring seamless delivery and maximizing value for end-users.
 My background in software development across various languages and frameworks enables me to bridge the gap between development and product strategy effectively.

 ---